rmzelle/writing/docs/primer.rst

 [ZwVH1983] Zwart KB, Veenhuis M, Harder W (1983) Significance of yeast peroxisomes in the metabolism of choline and ethanolamine.
 Antonie van Leeuwenhoek 49: 369-385.

 Note Styles
-'''''''''''
+^^^^^^^^^^^

 The second category of citation styles consists of **"note"** styles.
-With these a *marker* (a number or a symbol) is added to the sentence when works are cited, e.g. [*]_ and [*]_.
+Here a *marker* (a number or a symbol) is added to the sentence when works are cited, e.g. [*]_ and [*]_.
 Each marker points to a footnote or endnote.
-CSL styles do not control which number formats or symbols are used for the markers.
+CSL styles do not control which number formats or symbols are used for the markers, which is left to the word processor instead.
 In contrast to in-text citations, footnotes and endnotes typically contain all information required to identify the cited work(s).
 Some "note" styles include a bibliography to give an overview of all cited works, and to describe the works in more detail.

     .. [*] 'Voyage to St. Kilda' (3rd edit.
 1753), p.
 37.
     .. [*] Sir J. E. Tennent, 'Ceylon,' vol. ii.
 1859, p.
 107.